williewheeler/kite/README.md

 **Rate-limiting throttle:** A throttle that rejects requests after the client reaches a configurable limit on the number of requests in some time period.

+I very much welcome contributions.
+It's pretty easy to add a new guard; just look at `org.zkybase.kite.guard` to see how to do it.